-Findings in the neuroscience literature have often served as a guiding light towards developing more human-like continual learners.
-How humans have the innate ability to perform long-term decision making without a task reward or rather even delayed spare rewards remains largely a mystery.
+Findings in the neuroscience literature have often served as a guiding light towards developing human-like continual learners.
+How humans have the innate ability to perform long-term decision making without a task reward, or rather even delayed sparse rewards, remains largely a mystery.
 In fact, it is unclear even what utility~\citep{samuelson1937note} humans optimize for.
-Nonetheless, there has still been a good deal of interesting work at the intersection of neuroscience and reinforcement learning.
-For example, \cite{HASSABIS2017245} provides a survey on neuroscience inspired artificial intelligence, and \cite{niv2009reinforcement} details evidence that reinforcement learning happens in the human brain.
-We will now briefly discuss some areas of interest to continual RL where it may be potentially useful to draw insights from research on the human mind.
+Nonetheless, there has still been interesting work at the intersection of neuroscience and RL.
+For example, \citet{HASSABIS2017245} provides a survey on neuroscience inspired AI, and \citet{niv2009reinforcement} details evidence that RL happens in the human brain.
+We now briefly discuss some areas of interest to continual RL where it may be potentially useful to draw insights from research on the human mind.

 \paragraph{Balancing Stability and Plasticity.} The tension between prioritizing recent experiences and past experiences, also known as the \textit{stability-plasticity dilemma}, is often encountered when training neural networks and has also been demonstrated in the human brain~\citep{StabilityPlasticity}.
-This additionally closely ties in with the inherent problem of credit-assignment in RL.
-Humans have somewhat seamless mechanisms in place to assign credit even for events which happen far after the relevant actions that caused them.
-Inspired by these findings in neuroscience, the recent work of~\cite{hung2019optimizing} introduces a temporal value transport algorithm where the agent uses specific memories to credit past actions.
+This additionally closely ties in with the inherent problem of credit assignment in RL.
+Humans have somewhat seamless mechanisms in place to assign credit, even for events which happen far after the relevant actions that caused them.
+Inspired by these findings in neuroscience, the recent work of~\citet{hung2019optimizing} introduces a temporal value transport algorithm, where the agent uses specific memories to credit past actions.